U.S. issues first coronavirus workplace guidance to nursing homes

 Labor Secretary Eugene Scalia has defended his department and said it is investigating workplace safety complaints but that flexible guidance is a better for businesses than rigid standards.

-Reporting by Tom Hals in Wilmington, Delaware Editing by Noeleen Walder and Leslie Adler
+Reporting by Tom Hals in Wilmington, Delaware; Editing by Leslie Adler and Grant McCool